owendane5/GroupTutorialsPayPal/readme.md

 - Install Node (Npm)
 - Head to (https://nodejs.org/en) and download.

-- Second up is install express.
+- Second, install express.
 Express hbs view is going to be our node.js template for this demo.
-- In the terminal run *npm install -g express* and follow instructions.
-(G for global installation)
+- In the terminal run *npm install express* and follow instructions.

+- Third, install hbs template for ease of use.
-- Then run *express --view=hbs*
+- In the terminal run *express --view=hbs*
+- Run *npm i* for dependencies.

+- Fourth, install Axios.
+Axios will be used to make the http requests to PayPal, which is the simplest way.
+- In the terminal run *npm install axios* to install axios.

 ## *Step Two: Set up PayPal account*